jasper-perf/ace/docs/inclusivepublishing/src/ace-start.md

 * `aria-describedby`: the contents of the element referenced by the `aria-describedby` attribute
 * `Associated figcaption`: the `figcaption` for this image
 * `Location`: location in the EPUB of this image

+# Feedback

+What to do if something goes wrong:

+In the first instance check the Ace issue tracker on Github to see if you have encountered a known issue which we’re working on.
+If the issue is not currently documented please raise it as a new issue on Github.

+We also welcome your broader comments about the tool at any time during the beta testing process.
+Please use the Ace feedback form.